Abstract¶

 Discussion¶

-Institutional momentum has been building.
-The call by Allen et al. in Nature to move “beyond authorship” toward transparent attribution Allen et al. (2014), the cross-publisher consensus statement by McNutt et al. on CRediT adoption McNutt et al. (2018), and Holcombe’s argument that CRediT should replace traditional authorship entirely Holcombe (2019) have established a clear direction.
-Yet none of these efforts have changed what the reader actually sees.
+Prior work has called to move “beyond authorship” toward transparent attribution Allen et al. (2014), built cross-publisher consensus on CRediT adoption McNutt et al. (2018), and argued that CRediT should replace traditional authorship entirely Holcombe (2019).

 On the technical side, several tools and standards have advanced structured contributorship, but each addresses only part of the problem.
-A feature-by-feature comparison clarifies what remains missing.

-Publisher displays.
 PLOS was an early adopter of CRediT and now displays per-author roles on a dedicated Authors tab for each article.
 Each author entry lists CRediT role names (e.g. “Conceptualization, Data curation, Formal analysis”), an institutional affiliation, and an ORCID link.
 However, the display is static text, roles are binary (present or absent, with no lead/equal/supporting distinction), and there is no visualization, no interactivity, and no section-level attribution.
 The contribution information lives on a secondary tab rather than in the article’s main view. eLife similarly lists CRediT roles and ORCID links beneath each author name at the bottom of the article.
 Both publishers surface structured contribution data, but the display remains static text with binary roles, no visualization, and no way for the reader to re-sort or explore contributions dynamically.

-Authorship documentation tools.
 Tenzing Holcombe et al. (2020) is a web application and R package that lets teams document CRediT contributions via a shared spreadsheet and generate outputs such as prose contribution statements, JATS XML metadata, and structured affiliation blocks.
 It is an input tool, not a display tool: its outputs are static text or metadata files, not interactive reader-facing components.

-Second, the framework reduces the stakes of author ordering by making position less consequential.
+An interactive display backed by structured contribution data reduces the stakes of author ordering by making position less consequential.
 When every contribution is transparently documented and can be viewed from multiple angles, the specific position in the byline matters less.
 This alone could significantly reduce authorship disputes, which remain among the most common sources of friction in collaborative research Rennie et al. (1997).

-Third, rather than pressuring teams to restrict author lists, this framework allows them to grow.
+Rather than pressuring teams to restrict author lists, this approach allows them to grow.
 When the only way to credit someone is a position in a linear ranking, every addition dilutes the signal for everyone else, creating an incentive to exclude contributors whose roles are harder to categorize.
 With structured contribution data, adding an author costs nothing: their specific roles are documented, and no one else’s credit is diminished.
 This removes an artificial gatekeeping mechanism and encourages teams to include everyone who contributed.

-Fourth, the machine-readable nature of the contribution data opens new possibilities for research evaluation Vasilevsky et al. (2021)Wilkinson et al. (2016).
+The machine-readable nature of the contribution data opens new possibilities for research evaluation Vasilevsky et al. (2021)Wilkinson et al. (2016).
 Funding agencies, hiring committees, and promotion panels currently rely on crude proxies such as author position and journal prestige.
 Structured contribution data enables genuinely nuanced evaluation, crediting researchers for the specific roles they performed.

-Fifth, structured contribution data could evolve into a new de facto standard for scholarly attribution.
+Structured contribution data could evolve into a new de facto standard for scholarly attribution.
 Today the ordered author list is that standard, not because it is adequate but because nothing better has displaced it.
 The YAML format used in this framework offers a concrete alternative: a simple, human-readable, machine-parseable file that any researcher can create, any version-control system can track, and any tool can consume.
 If journals, preprint servers, and funding agencies converged on a common contribution schema, even a minimal one recording CRediT roles and contribution levels, an author’s ORCID profile could aggregate structured contribution records across all their publications, producing a contribution portfolio rather than a publication list.
 Hiring committees would no longer see a CV listing “Author 4 of 12” on a Nature paper; they would see that the candidate led Software and Data Curation across a body of work and contributed equally to Formal Analysis in two others.

 Limitations of this framework include the documentation burden on authors, the need for journal and publisher adoption, and the challenge of verifying self-reported contributions.
 We believe these limitations are addressable: modern submission systems already collect CRediT data McNutt et al. (2018), section-level contributions map naturally to how teams already divide work, with each contributor knowing which parts of the project they led or supported, and the transparency of public contribution records itself serves as a check on misrepresentation.
 The contribution data itself is stored in simple YAML files that any researcher can edit in a text editor, version-control with Git, and validate without specialized tools.
 This low barrier to entry means adoption does not depend on any particular publishing platform.

-Moreover, the documentation effort is modest compared to the time researchers already spend negotiating authorship order.
+The documentation effort is modest compared to the time researchers already spend negotiating authorship order.
 In our experience, these conversations can consume hours of discussion, generate lasting resentment, and occasionally derail collaborations entirely.
 Filling out a structured contribution record takes minutes.
 More importantly, the process itself can diffuse tensions: when contributors see their specific roles documented transparently, the pressure to fight for a particular byline position diminishes.
 The documentation is not an added cost but a replacement for a far more expensive and time-consuming process.

 Adoption does not require journals to migrate to MyST or any particular publishing platform.
 The interactive display demonstrated here is implemented entirely in standard JavaScript and SVG, with no framework dependencies.
 Any journal website that can embed a script tag can host an interactive contribution viewer alongside the traditional article layout.
 Journals already routinely embed interactive figures, supplementary viewers, and altmetric widgets.
 An authorship explorer is no different in kind.
 Rather than treating authorship disputes as an inevitable cost of publication, journals could provide structured contribution tools as part of the submission process, helping authors document and resolve attribution questions before they become conflicts.
 The workflow is straightforward: each author fills in their own contributions in parallel, the tool aggregates the entries and flags discrepancies, and the team reviews and approves the final record together.
 This is a solvable engineering problem, not a conceptual one.